 About Pelvic Health

 What to expect: for your first session, we’ll start just by talking.
 Hearing your story is the first and most important part of getting a plan together.
 Based on this information and other aspects of your medical history, the evaluation will continue with a holistic, total-body orthopedic evaluation for strength, flexibility and balance.
 If your condition warrants an internal vaginal or rectal pelvic floor muscle examination, we will discuss this further and proceed only if you agree that it is important.

 The plan of care and treatment at follow-up sessions is dictated by what we discover and what your goals are.
-I use an eclectic approach to try and best fit the values and needs of each client, and will probably be some combination of myofascial release, trigger point release, exercises geared toward retraining the muscles who need the help, and the most current, relevant patient education I can find for you.
-My goal with every client is to work myself out of a job by providing you with the information and tools to help resolve your symptoms — and stay that way on your own.
+I use an eclectic approach to try and best fit the values and needs of each client, and will probably be some combination of myofascial release; trigger point release; visceral fascia release; exercises geared toward retraining the muscles who need the help; and the most current, relevant patient education I can find for you.
+My goal with every client is to work myself out of a job by providing you with the information and tools to help improve your symptoms — and stay that way on your own.

 Megan Kranenburg holds a Bachelor’s of Science in Civil Engineering from The University of Portland and a Doctorate of Physical Therapy from Eastern Washington University.
 Learn more.